Active listening: Active listening in digital contexts

+Active listening in social justice contexts

+In addition to digital communication contexts, active listening can also serve as a tool for fostering inclusion, empathy, and understanding in conversations about social justice and systemic inequality.
+A 2021 study involving an educational activity designed to challenge neoliberal assumptions found that incorporating active listening can help reduce communication barriers in emotionally charged or politically sensitive classroom discussions.
+Students who practiced listening without interrupting or reacting defensively were more likely to engage in opposing viewpoints and reflect on their own biases.
+These findings highlight how active listening can serve as a valuable communication tool in dialogue about social justice and equity.

 Barriers to active listening

 There are a multitude of factors that may impede upon someone's ability to listen with purpose and intention; these factors are referred to as listening blocks.
 Some examples of these blocks include rehearsing, filtering, and advising.
 Rehearsing is when the listener is more focused on preparing their response rather than listening.
 Filtering is when a listener focuses only on what they expect to hear, while tuning out other aspects of what is being said, and lastly, advising is when the listener focuses on problem solving, which can create a sense of pressure to fix what the other person is doing wrong.
 There are three types of barriers to effective listening: Environmental, Physiological, and Psychological.

-Environmental Barriers
+Environmental barriers

-Environmental barriers are brought about by the speakers environment.
+Environmental barriers are brought about by the speaker's environment.
 Some examples include noises, smells, bad cell reception, and any other factors that make it difficult to hear and process information.
 Sometimes it is due to the language the speaker uses—such as high sounding and bombastic words that can lead to ambiguity.
 Other barriers include distractions, trigger words, vocabulary, and limited attention span.
 Environmental barriers likely can not be eliminated but they can be managed.